-A motely collection, Stephen Boyd, Raquel Welsh and Donald Pleasence are amongst those who don skin-tight plastic wetsuits for the mission, but there’s a good half-hour of chat beforehand just to ramp up expectations.
+A motely collection, the great Raquel Welsh, Stephen Boyd and Donald Pleasence are amongst those who don skin-tight plastic wetsuits to various degrees of attractiveness, but there’s a good half-hour of chat beforehand just to ramp up expectations.
 The miniaturisation process is covered in detail, as are the practices and rubrics of the Combined Miniature Deterrent Force who mastermind the project.
 One of the team is a spy, although that narrative takes a back-seat to tension as the crew of the Proteus navigate the internal workings of Benes (Jean De Val).
 Memorable moments include a trip through an ear canal, a lazer-firing escape through the brain, an exit through a tear duct, attacks by antibodies, and stopping the patient’s heart so that the ship can pass through in one piece.

 ‘Every beat separates a man from eternity…’ murmurs one of the doctors, while another considers converting to Hindu-ism because they value all forms of life, large or small.
 There’s a dash of philosophical insight in the script, keeping things interesting, and the prospect of the ship suddenly returning to full size keeps the film taunt.
 Welsh seems unusually buttoned down here, but was managing the transition from pin-up to serious actress with some success, while Pleasance gets to do this patented sweaty-brow/agitated-man thing.